Tim Parkin: Malmö FF

-In January 1980 he joined Swedish side Malmö FF, who were then managed by Englishman Bob Houghton.
+In January 1980, he joined Swedish side Malmö FF, who were then managed by an Englishman Bob Houghton.
 He played the second leg of the 1979 Intercontinental Cup final (played in March 1980), which ended in defeat to Paraguayan club Club Olimpia.
-He also featured in the 1980 Svenska Cupen Final, which ended in a penalty shoot-out victory over IK Brage at the Råsunda Stadium.
+He also featured in the 1980 Svenska Cupen final, which ended in a penalty shoot-out victory over IK Brage at the Råsunda Stadium.
 The "Blues" also finished second in the league in 1980, two points behind Östers IF.

 Bristol Rovers

 Parkin left Malmö Stadion and returned to England in August 1981 with Bristol Rovers, though had to spend a day as an Almondsbury Greenway player to get around rules governing Swedish transfers.
 The "Pirates" finished 15th in the Third Division in 1981–82 under the stewardship of manager Bobby Gould.
 The "Gas" rose to seventh in 1982–83, before David Williams was put in charge.
-He led the club to fifth and sixth places finishes in 1983–84 and 1984–85.
-Bobby Gould was then re-appointed as manager, but could only lead Rovers to a 16th-place finish in 1985–86.
-In five years at Eastville Stadium, Parkin played 206 league games and was named as the club's Player of the Year for 1985 and 1986.
+He led the club to fifth and sixth place finishes in 1983–84 and 1984–85.
+Bobby Gould was then re-appointed as manager but could only lead Rovers to a 16th-place finish in 1985–86.
+In five years at Eastville Stadium, Parkin played 206 league games and was named the club's Player of the Year for 1985 and 1986.

 Swindon Town

 He transferred to Swindon Town for a £27,500 fee in July 1986.
 He formed a consistent centre-back partnership with Colin Calderwood, and played 48 games in 1986–87.
-The "Robins" won promotion out of the Third Division after beating Gillingham 2–0 at Selhurst Park in the play-off Final.
+The "Robins" won promotion out of the Third Division after beating Gillingham 2–0 at Selhurst Park in the play-off final.
 He was voted Player of the Season after he scored four goals in 54 games in 1987–88, as Lou Macari's side secured a comfortable mid-table position.
 He featured 36 times in 1988–89, as Swindon reached the play-offs, where they were beaten by Crystal Palace.
 Osvaldo Ardiles then took charge at County Ground, who preferred to play Jon Gittens instead of Parkin.

 Port Vale

 He was signed by Port Vale for £60,000 in December 1989.
 Manager John Rudge used him only 12 times in the Second Division in 1989–90.
-He became a regular in the first team from October 1990, and played 32 times in 1990–91.
-However he lost his place in August 1991 and was loaned out to Shrewsbury Town the next month, featuring in five Third Division games for John Bond's "Shrews" at the Gay Meadow.
+He became a regular in the first-team from October 1990, and played 32 times in 1990–91.
+However, he lost his place in August 1991 and was loaned out to Shrewsbury Town the next month, featuring in five Third Division games for John Bond's "Shrews" at the Gay Meadow.
 He returned to Vale Park the next month only to be handed a free transfer in May 1992, having played just eight games for the "Valiants" in the 1991–92 relegation campaign.